azerion/bluestack-sdk-ios/upgrading.md

 # upgrading SDK

+## Upgrading to 4.1.0
+ - Use new [BlueStack-SDK] + *Adapter.xcframework
+ - Use new [MAdvertiseLocation-v3.1.0]
+ - Use new DFP 9.2.0 version [GoogleMobileAds.xcframework]
+ - Use new AmazonPublisherServicesSDK 4.4.1
+ - Use new OguryAds (OgurySdk) 2.0.1
+ - Use new MAdvertiseCMP  v60
+ - Use new [BlueStack-SDK-Core] 4.1.0

 ## Upgrading to 4.0.0
  -  The BlueStack SDK version 4.0.0 is coming in Febrary 2022 with a few major changes ,This guide outlines these changes and the best practices to bring your app up to date with our latest SDK  [migrationV4.0.0] .